SuleimanFarah/sunpy/GSOC-2017-nitinkgp23.md

 ## Abstract

-The SunPy JSOC Client is a very rudimentary client to JSOC's [export data CGI][1].
-The [drms][2] module provides a more complete implementation of the DRMS protocol.
-This project will involve contributions to both drms and SunPy.
+The SunPy JSOC Client is a very rudimentary client to JSOC's [export data CGI][9].
+The [drms][10] module provides a more complete implementation of the DRMS protocol.
 The drms module needs testing, and some other packaging improvements to automatically run the tests.
-This might involve adoption of some of the Astropy packaging code such as astropy_helpers, as agreed by the drms authors.
+This might involve adoption of some of the Astropy packaging code such as astropy_helpers, if necessary.

 Once the drms package has been well tested, CI added and a conda package created, the SunPy JSOC client could be improved and extended to enable use of the majority of the drms functionality through the unified search API of SunPy.
 While the SunPy implementation would not need to provide all the features of the drms library, it would strive to provide a simple API for most queries supported by drms.
-One high-priority feature that should be available in SunPy is the ability to query drms series for which the prime key is not T_REC, also it should be possible to download only the metadata from drms without downloading the associated image data.

 Finally, documentation in SunPy should be improved to detail much more of the JSOC functionality.
 This should include API documentation, narrative documentation in the guide and examples in the gallery.